 This course offers an introduction to the world economy, international trade, and economic development, designed especially for non-economics majors.
 Foundations of international markets and trade, comparative advantage, foreign investment, international inequality, and the study of international institutions such as the IMF, the World Bank, and the World Trade Organization will form key components of the class.

 Quantitative and qualitative research skills with applications to international topics.
-Applied statistical reasoning; establishing causal relationships; introductory regression analysis; experimental methods; interviewing, focus group and case study techniques; archival and oral history methods; and datasources for international research projects.
+Applied statistical reasoning; establishing causal relationships; introductory regression analysis; experimental methods; interviewing, focus group, and case study techniques; archival and oral history methods; and data sources for international research projects.
 Prerequisite: MATH 101Restrictions exclude Freshman class

 This course focuses on a special subject in International Studies.
 Offered intermittently.
 Course may be repeated for credit as subject varies.
 Prerequisites may be applied in any given semester at the discretion of the professor offering the course.